The Very Best British Wedding Dress Designers

 Sassi Holford

-Sassi Holford is something of an icon in the British fashion scene, having designed for celebrities and royalty during her 40 plus years in the industry.
+Sassi Holford is something of an icon in the British fashion scene, having designed for hundreds of women – celebrities, royals and brides alike – during her 40 plus years in the industry.
 Wedding dresses here range from traditional to contemporary, but all have that signature Sassi sophistication.
+Ideal for a spring/summer wedding backdropped by the UK’s rolling country estates.

 RIXO